anushadatar/dns-spoof/README.md

 - Error Checking and Testing: The testing present here does not necessarily encapsulate all use cases and potential opportunities for user error.
-  For example, none of the set methods validate if the input value for the parameter is appropriate for the application (beyond its datatype)
+  For example, none of the set methods validate if the input value for the parameter is appropriate for the application (beyond its datatype).
+There are also fairly few end-to-end testing methods, and I ought to add those.

 - Daemon Functionality: This daemon does not implement the entirety of the DNS specification, and further development could help approach that level of